Welcome to the Inner Circle of the House of Vere, where luxury boutique offerings meet the timeless elegance of Scottish tartan.

 1. Overview

-House of Vere is a luxury boutique specialising in limited-run tartan garments and accessories woven exclusively for our brand.
-All garments are made to order, hand-finished by traditional Scottish tailors, and produced only in small quantities.
+House of Vere is a luxury boutique that specializes in limited-run Scottish tartan garments and accessories, all woven exclusively for our brand.
+Each garment is made to order, hand-finished by traditional Scottish tailors, and produced in small quantities.
 By purchasing from House of Vere, you agree to the following terms and conditions.

 2. Genealogical Verification Requirements